-Before you move on the stage of implementing an email marketing campaign, initially, you need to set measurable goals and determine clear key performance indicators that will help you to track the progress of your aims.
+Before you move to the stage of implementing an email marketing campaign, initially, you need to set measurable goals and determine clear key performance indicators that will help you track the progress of your aims.

 Return on investment (ROI) in email marketing is a performance measurement metric used to evaluate the effectiveness of digital efforts and investments on email campaigns.
 In other words, it is the determination of what is gained from an investment and how much you have budgeted for this investment.

-On the other hand, ROI for email marketing may be misguiding because if you are only focusing on maximizing overall returns, you would ignore the other benefits obtained from email marketing campaigns like satisfaction, lead nurturing, and company recognition, and micro-conversions.
+On the other hand, ROI for email marketing may be misguiding because if you are only focused on maximizing overall returns, you would ignore the other benefits obtained from email marketing campaigns like satisfaction, lead nurturing, company recognition, and micro-conversions.

 ROI (%) = (Gained Value – Spent Value) / (Spent Value)